-We conclude by noting that our algorithm is currently being evaluated for mining massive (four million leafs) archives of palm leaf manuscripts like the one shown in Figure 21, for medical knowledge.
+We conclude by noting that our algorithm is currently being evaluated for mining massive (four million leafs) archives of palm leaf manuscripts such as the one shown in Figure 23, for medical knowledge.

-Figure 21.
-An example of a Palm Leaf Manuscript
+Figure 23.
+An example of a palm leaf manuscript.